 - Developers work in a small team using agile approach: lot of small spring against long term waterfall iterations

-- Application delivered to thousands of user instead of few people inside the company
+- Application delivered to thousands of users instead of few people inside the company

-- No certain about the future load of application: need to be scalable and dynamic, need base software on a backend cluster easily
+- No certainty about the future load of application: need to be scalable and dynamic, need base software on a backend cluster easily

-There are many NoSQL solution offered by the market, open-source or not.
-Each of them works a little bit differently, maybe specializing so some particular need, but the basic idea and the common feature is to offer better scalability and performance.
-To do this they give up to some features of generic RDBMS, introducing new ones, but keeping enough functionality to be useful.
+There are many NoSQL solutions offered by the market, open-source or not.
+Each of them works a little bit differently, maybe specializing for some particular need, but the basic idea and the common feature is to offer better scalability and performance.
+To do this, they give up to some features of generic RDBMS, introducing new ones, but keeping enough functionality to be useful.

-One of the breaking changes from SQL DBs is that, meanwhile SQL backends are general purpose storage system, NoSQL distribution are focused on a specific kind of data.
+One of the breaking changes from SQL DBs is that, meanwhile SQL backends are general purpose storage systems, NoSQL distributions are focused on a specific kind of data.
 This allow DBs to be more efficient on their scope and allow to have more performant system.
-In this section are reported some kind of NoSQL database to give an idea of what application they have.
+In this section, some kind of NoSQL databases are reported to give an idea of what application they have.
 Note that they can be used together (also with traditional SQL systems) to get the best from all systems.